NuevoFoundation/workshops/content/english/ml-machine-learning/02-simple-linear-regression.md

 \]
 </h1>

-With the equation like this, we are saying  that "The years of experience explains the salary an employee might have".
+With an equation like this we are saying: "The years of experience has a direct effect on the salary an employee".

 {{% /expand %}}